 Nitrification includes the autotrophic nitrifying organisms that do not need soil organic matter as either a carbon or energy source.

-Population of Nitrifying Organisms
+The population of Nitrifying Organisms

 Soils may differ in their ability to nitrify NH3 because of the diversified population density of nitrifying organisms.
 There are three categories of nitrifying organisms.